Unified Branch

 LAN IP (edit) |

-Input variables can be conveniently updated through the workflow's user input window, with assistance from the AI Assistant, or by manually accessing Automation > Variables and selecting the appropriate JSON file.
+Input variables can be conveniently updated through the workflow's user input window, with assistance from the AI Assistant, or by manually accessing the workflow.